mikecat/train_conv_connector/ReadMe_en.txt

   Input B2 to B8 are assigned to output B1 to B7.
   Also, when the input is brake B1 and power P0, HB1 is outputted for power.

-### Configuration for 3020
+### Configuration for 3020 / 3000

-Configure conversion for car model 3020.
+Configure conversion for car model 3020 and 3000.
 This model has 3-step holding brake on the power handle.
 The brake is specified as release, EB, or a numeric value from 0 to 400 [kPa].
 Also 8 steps from B1 to B8 can be used instead of the numeric values.